reyramos/Yo-AngularJS-RequireJS-Bower-Karma/README.md

 ## Main features

--Generating a bare bones AngularJS app with Yeoman -Using Grunt to speed up development and help perform repetitive tasks -Using Bower to add third party plugins/frameworks -Using RequireJS to optimize and load modules, read more about AMD JS
+- Generating a bare bones AngularJS app with Yeoman
+- Using Grunt to speed up development and help perform repetitive tasks
+- Using Bower to add third party plugins/frameworks
+- Using RequireJS to optimize and load modules, read more about AMD JS

 ## Prerequisites

--A terminal and basic knowledge of the command line -NodeJS and NPM install
+- A terminal and basic knowledge of the command line
+- NodeJS and NPM install
--Fundamental JS, CSS, and HTML knowledge
+- Fundamental JS, CSS, and HTML knowledge

 ## Let's get started